OpenChatGit/OpenChat/README.md

 4. Send the message - the image will be processed and sent to the model

 The system automatically handles image encoding, resizing, and format conversion based on the selected provider's requirements.

+## Custom AI Personas

+OpenChat allows you to define custom AI personas for each chat session, giving you fine-grained control over how the AI responds to your prompts.
+This feature enables you to tailor the AI's behavior, tone, and expertise to match your specific needs.

+### Key Features

+- **Session-Specific Personas** – Each chat can have its own unique persona that persists across the conversation.
+- **Quick Presets** – Choose from built-in persona templates:
+  - **Coding Assistant** – Expert software engineer providing clear code solutions with best practices
+  - **Technical Writer** – Documentation expert creating clear, well-structured explanations
+  - **Creative Partner** – Brainstorming partner generating innovative ideas
+  - **Friendly Tutor** – Patient educator breaking down complex topics
+- **Custom Personas** – Write your own persona prompts to define specific behaviors, expertise levels, and response styles.
+- **Visual Indicators** – Clear UI feedback showing when a persona is active with a floating button and status indicators.
+- **Easy Toggle** – Enable or disable personas on the fly without losing your custom prompt.

+### How It Works

+The persona system combines your custom persona prompt with the global system prompt, allowing you to layer specific instructions on top of the base AI behavior.
+This gives you the flexibility to:

+- Set the AI's expertise level and domain knowledge
+- Define the tone and communication style (formal, casual, technical, creative)
+- Specify response formats (concise, detailed, step-by-step)
+- Establish role-playing scenarios or specific contexts

+### Usage

+1. Click the **Persona button** (user icon) in the top-right corner of the chat area
+2. Choose a **quick preset** or write your own custom persona prompt
+3. **Enable the toggle** to activate the persona for the current chat
+4. The persona will be applied to all subsequent messages in that session

+The persona prompt is stored with the chat session, so you can return to conversations and continue with the same AI personality.

 ## Web Search System